Driving south along the Mediterranean coast, we stopped first at Salobreña.

 We walked through the little streets full of shops to the Balcon de Europa, which gives nice views along the coast.

-The paella was good and now we had the strength to walk back to find our caravan again, which we had left in a big parking somewhere in town.
+The paella was good, and now we had the strength to walk back to find our camper again, which we had left in a big parking somewhere in town.
 (36.750063, -3.878959)

-In the center we found a parking for heavy vehicles, which we certainly are.
+In the centre, we found a parking for heavy vehicles, which we certainly are.

 As I still had problems with my ankle, we took the tourist train to cart us through town.